 With more than 1 million active installs of this plugin, we can safely presume it does what it says on the tin: Increases server performance and a reduces download times.

 W3 Total Cache does the job of storing data from previous requests to prevent re-downloading of the same data for further requests.
-It also compresses elements of your page before they are sent to the browser, reducing the overall page size and increasing the speed of WordPress.
+It also compresses elements of your page and creates static files before they are sent to the browser, reducing the overall page size and increasing the speed of WordPress.

 To begin, make sure that you're not running any other caching software as this will cause conflicts.